 If a "Folded" template is chosen, you will notice small "tic marks" on the edge of the map - these are there to allow the map to be folded properly by our production staff, and for your guidance.
+Do not modify the map template in such a way that these tic marks are removed or obstructed.
 Don't forget to also specify the "Folded" option when you upload the map to MyTopo (see Step 12.)

 - Next, we'll verify the map dimensions, etc. Since we will be exporting the map to be printed at MyTopo (unless, of course you have your own large-format printer and supply of waterproof paper and specialty inks) press the Export Preview button, then open the Printer/File tab.

 - About halfway down the left side, you will find Exported image layout; since you'll be exporting a PDF, this is the area that may need adjustment.
 Start by setting the Save as type to PDF file.
 Also, check Show image after export - as that will help you ensure the final map meets your expectations.